The Times of India: Bennett and Coleman ownership

+1900s

 Dalmia ownership

 Sir Stanley Reed edited TOI from 1907 until 1924 and received correspondence from major figures of India such as Mahatma Gandhi.
 In all he lived in India for fifty years.
 He was respected in the United Kingdom as an expert on Indian current affairs.
 Bennett Coleman & Co.
 Ltd was sold to sugar magnate Ramkrishna Dalmia of the industrial family, for ₹20 million in 1946, as India became independent and the British owners left.
-In 1955 the Vivian Bose Commission of Inquiry found that Ramkrishna Dalmia, in 1947, had engineered the acquisition of the media giant Bennett Coleman & Co. by transferring money from a bank and an insurance company of which he was the chairman.
-In the court case that followed, Ramkrishna Dalmia was sentenced to two years in Tihar Jail after having been convicted of embezzlement and fraud.

-Most of the jail term he managed to spend in hospital.
+In 1955 the Vivian Bose Commission of Inquiry found that Dalmia, in 1947, had engineered the acquisition of the media giant Bennett Coleman & Co. by transferring money from a bank and an insurance company of which he was the chairman.
+In the court case that followed, Dalmia was sentenced to two years in Tihar Jail after having been convicted of embezzlement and fraud.
+He managed to spend most of the jail term in hospital.
 Upon his release, his son-in-law, Sahu Shanti Prasad Jain, to whom he had entrusted the running of Bennett, Coleman & Co.
 Ltd., rebuffed his efforts to resume command of the company.

 Jain family (Shanti Prasad Jain)

 In the early 1960s, Shanti Prasad Jain was imprisoned on charges of selling newsprint on the black market.
-And based on the Vivian Bose Commission's earlier report which found wrongdoings of the Dalmia – Jain group, that included specific charges against Shanti Prasad Jain, the Government of India filed a petition to restrain and remove the management of Bennett, Coleman and Company.
-Based on the pleading, the Justice directed the Government to assume control of the newspaper which resulted in replacing half of the directors and appointing a Bombay High Court judge as the chairman.
+And based on the Vivian Bose Commission's earlier report which found wrongdoings of the Dalmia–Jain group, that included specific charges against Shanti Prasad Jain, the Government of India filed a petition to restrain and remove the management of Bennett, Coleman and Company.
+Based on the pleading, the judge hearing the petition directed the Government to assume control of the newspaper which resulted in replacing half of the directors and appointing a Bombay High Court judge as the chairman.

-Under the Government of India
+Under the government of India

 Following the Vivian Bose Commission report indicating serious wrongdoings of the Dalmia–Jain group, on 28 August 1969, the Bombay High Court, under Justice J. L. Nain, passed an interim order to disband the existing board of Bennett, Coleman & Co and to constitute a new board under the Government.
-The bench ruled that "Under these circumstances, the best thing would be to pass such orders on the assumption that the allegations made by the petitioners that the affairs of the company were being conducted in a manner prejudicial to public interest and to the interests of the Company are correct".
+The bench ruled: "Under these circumstances, the best thing would be to pass such orders on the assumption that the allegations made by the petitioners that the affairs of the company were being conducted in a manner prejudicial to public interest and to the interests of the Company are correct."
 Following that order, Shanti Prasad Jain ceased to be a director and the company ran with new directors on board, appointed by the Government of India, with the exception of a lone stenographer of the Jains.
-Curiously, the court appointed D K Kunte as chairman of the board.
+The court appointed D K Kunte as chairman of the board.
 Kunte had no prior business experience and was also an opposition member of the Lok Sabha.